 And now, I’m sure, you must be bursting with even more questions that occur to you about the spirit world such as:

 All this and much more coming up in my next article on your

 personal guided tour of the afterlife.
 So please, do take the time to subscribe

-to this site using either the RSS feed or the "Subscribe" box in the
+to this site using "Subscribe" box in the

 right-hand column.
 I’ll be very glad to see you around here again!